 The International Commerce Centre Floors were divided by the different usage of the space.
 In the basement of the building, lies the Elements Shopping Mall that opened in October 2007.
 It offers one of the most luxurious shopping experiences in the world.
 Floors 102 to 118 are occupied by The Ritz-Carlton Hotel, which is a five-star hotel.
 The world’s highest swimming pool and bar (named Ozone) can be found on the 118th floor as well.
 The observation deck which is a key feature of the tower is located on the 100th floor and is called Sky100.
 The deck was made open to the public in April 2011.
 Various five-star restaurants can be found on the 101st floor and the rest of the building contains class-A office spaces.

 The design of the building was selected through an invited competition that happened in 2000 and the winner was KPF.
 At first, after taking every aspect of planning into consideration including wind speed, the firm came up with a circular plan for the tower.
-But as future financial tenants favored square floor plates, KPF had to modify its circular design.
-However, as it was found out that wind loading on rigid shapes performs poorly and requires more materials which result in a higher cost of construction.
+However as future financial tenants favored square floor plates, KPF had to modify its circular design.
+However, it was found that wind loading on rigid shapes performs poorly and requires more materials which results in a higher cost of construction.
 Hence, the rigid square plan was modified by the firm by introducing notched corners which made it possible to act like the previous circular plan.
-The curtain wall of the tower is sculpted into a series of overlapping panels that was inspired by the scales of a dragon that gives the tower an aesthetically pleasing look.
+The curtain wall of the tower is sculpted into a series of overlapping panels that were inspired by the scales of a dragon giving the tower an aesthetically pleasing look.
 The ICC is not only known for its grand height but also for its unique design elements.

 The tower contains a lot of innovative design techniques which were very new during that time in Hong Kong.
 It has double-deck elevators which helped save space and made traveling quicker.
 They were the first such elevators in Hong Kong.
 The building also used high-strength concrete that was pumped up to the top of the structure using a new pump that conveyed concrete 1000 feet higher than normal pumps.
 This helped in saving a lot of money.